 This is a University-wide ceremony involving degree candidates from all divisions and schools.
 It will include the presentation of honorary degrees and an address from the Convocation speaker.
 Convocation Addresses consistently focus on the pursuit of knowledge and the power of ideas.
 The University president, Robert J. Zimmer, will verbally confer degrees on candidates by division and school.
 Each division and school will host a separate ceremony where degree candidates will be honored individually through the presentation of diplomas or hoods.

-Date: June 9, 2021, Specific Time TBA (asynchronous, this can be watched after this date and does not require viewing in real-time to accommodate for time zone differences, etc.)
+Date: June 9, 2021, 7:00 PM CDT (asynchronous, this can be watched after this date and does not require viewing in real-time to accommodate for time zone differences, etc.)

-The Divisional Spring 2021 Graduation Ceremony will be presented online around June 10, 2021.
+The Divisional Spring 2021 Graduation Ceremony will be presented online on June 9, 2021.
 This ceremony is specific to graduate students in the Physical Sciences Division (MS and PhD) students and recognizes graduates from the entire academic year (Summer 2020 graduates through Summer 2021 graduates).

 Dean Olinto will provide remarks and introduce a musical performance.
 The underlying composition, “Novi Scientiam,” was composed specifically for the Physical Sciences Division by Sérgio Assad and draws inspiration from a traditional University song often performed at reunions and ceremonies, “Alma Mater.”
 The composition is performed by PSD graduate students, who volunteered their time and talents to honor their peers.
 Images from the Division offering congratulations to the graduates will be featured during this musical performance.